stella3d/OscCore/README.md

 For a completely set up example, please see the scene `Message Receiving Example`, "Osc Input" object.

 To start, add a `OscReceiver` component to a GameObject somewhere.
+This component handles listening for all messages on a single port.

-Then add a message handler components to that object or any of its children.
+Then add a message handler component to that object or any of its children.
 There are different components for each type of message, all found under `Add Component -> OSC -> Input`.
 Message handler components exist for the most common types.

 After adding the component, specify an [OSC address](http://opensoundcontrol.org/spec-1_0) to receive at, and hook up the [UnityEvent](https://docs.unity3d.com/Manual/UnityEvents.html) you see in the handler to what you want to do.